Special Economic Zone (SEZ): A New Gateway for Global Investment

 1. King Abdullah Economic City (West)

 Located in King Abdullah Economic City (KAEC) in Makkah Province, this zone spans 60 kilometres along the Red Sea.
-It is located close to Africa, and Europe makes it a critical trade gateway.
+Its proximity to both Africa and Europe makes it a critical trade gateway.

 Focus Sectors: